 Sign in with your username and password and go to My Account.
 Click the Saved Searches button.
 Here you can run your search directly, delete your saved searches and create new searches.

-You can choose to add documents/sections to My Archive from; Explore Content, Search Results, Image Viewer and content pages (list of issues, table of contents, chapter/article/section).
+You can choose to add documents to My Archive from Explore Content, Search Results, Image Viewer, and file pages.

-Should you be accessing Cold War Eastern Europe via a free trial, you will be unable to add documents/sections to My Archive.
+Should you be accessing Cold War Eastern Europe via a free trial, you will be unable to add documents to My Archive.